Yossi/zmanim-clock/README.md

 For USB to TTL, connect the green wire to pin 10 (GPIO15) and the white wire to pin 8 (GPIO14).
 Black wire goes to a ground pin.
 The red wire can either power the whole Pi through one of the 5v pins (pin 2 or 4) or can be left hanging and you power the Pi through the microUSB port like normal.
 (DO NOT USE BOTH POWER OPTIONS AT THE SAME TIME!)

 ## Power on the Pi for the first time
-The Pi will do some stuff then reboot itself.
+The Pi will do some stuff then reboot itself a couple times.
 You will want to connect to the Pi somehow.
 If you are lucky, you can ssh right in.
 If less lucky, you might need to connect a keyboard and fiddle with it that way.
 The best way is to use the USB to TTL cable. `sudo screen /dev/ttyUSB0 115200` will connect you directly to the Pi.
 (If this starts showing garbled text it might be because more then one instance is running. `sudo ./kill_screen.sh` will clear them all out so you can start fresh.)
 You should now be in a position to `ls` the home directory on the Pi and see all the files you put there earlier.